-Saltwater beaches of the Greater Portland & Casco Bay and The Maine Beaches regions
+Saltwater Beaches of Greater Portland & Casco Bay and The Maine Beaches

 The southern coast of Maine is synonymous with long sandy beaches.
 People visit year after year to the seemingly endless miles of beach that beckons sun worshipers to lie and soak up the warm rays.
 These beaches have vigorous waves that crash upon the shore and are a surfer’s playground.

-- Crescent Beach State Park, in Cape Elizabeth, is close to Portland, yet when on the beach rimmed with sand dunes, you feel a world away from the bustling city.
+Crescent Beach, in Cape Elizabeth, is close to Portland, yet when on the beach rimmed with sand dunes, you feel a world away from the bustling city.

-- Higgins Beach, also in Scarborough, is popular with surfers and beachgoers alike.
+Also in Scarborough, Higgins is popular with surfers and beachgoers alike.

-- York Beaches consist of Long Sands, Short Sands and Harbor Beaches.
-All very popular family beaches, Long Sands offers a mile of sandy beach and is located just about halfway between the villages of York Harbor and York Beach.
+Consisting of of Long Sands, Short Sands and Harbor Beaches; all very popular family beaches, Long Sands offers a mile of sandy beach and is located just about halfway between the villages of York Harbor and York Beach.
 Short Sands is described by its name – a quarter mile of sand beach in the village of York Beach.
 Its park setting also offers a large grassy play area and a promenade walkway.
 So even though that’s the long and the short of it, there’s more.
 Because just off York Street and Route 1A you’ll find York Harbor Beach.
 Tucked along the rocky shoreline, this sandy beach is also known as Mother’s Beach because its gentle surf is just right for younger children.